Greenville Independent School District

 Greenville Independent School District (Greenville ISD or GISD) is a public school district based in Greenville, Texas, United States.
+Since March 2024, Dr. Joe Lopez is the superintendent.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+As of the school year 2021-2022, its accountability rating is C, on the scale of A-F. It has 5320 students of which 16.4% are African American, 2,498 are Hispanic and 1574 are White.

 Travis Elementary School was a 1987-88 National Blue Ribbon School.